-You’ve probably heard and read about this a million times by now.
-About how physical activity offers you and your health a wide variety of benefits.
-This includes things like cardiovascular health and improving the density of your bones, or even metabolic health!
+People probably heard and read about this a million times by now.
+How physical activity offers us and our health a wide variety of benefits.
+This includes things like cardiovascular health and improving the density of our bones, or even metabolic health!

-But exercising also helps you bring about an improvement in your insulin sensitivity.
-It does this through a direct action on your GLUT-4 receptors (glucose transport molecules) in our muscles’ individual cells.
+But exercising also helps us bring about an improvement in our insulin sensitivity.
+It does this through a direct action on our GLUT-4 receptors (glucose transport molecules) in our muscles’ individual cells.
 It even has an effect on the full hormone range which is related to stored energy access.

 This insulin resistance, induced by inactivity, is combined with increased blood pressure, impaired microvascular function, and dyslipidemia.
 Knowing all this, is it really a mystery why staying inactive for long periods can significantly increase one’s risk of obesity, cardiovascular disease, and diabetes?

-But before you start to despair, know that even short activity-filled breaks during your desk work (or any other thing you do which required prolonged sitting) are enough to improve one’s metabolism of glucose.
+But before we start to despair, we need to know that even short activity-filled breaks during our desk work (or any other thing we do which required prolonged sitting) are enough to improve one’s metabolism of glucose.

 One study conducted on overweight and obese men reported that as little as 2 minutes of movement between every 20 minutes of sitting is enough to witness some positive results when it comes to insulin sensitivity.